ekapolc/ASR_classproject/hookup/README.md

 This is how you hook-up any application to Kaldi running on a Server

 There are other use cases.
-If you are interested, see

-Tamel's repository at https://github.com/alumae/kaldi-gstreamer-server for details.
+If you are interested, see Tamel's repository at https://github.com/alumae/kaldi-gstreamer-server for details.

-Other links:
+Credits:

 * Docker gstreamer repository https://github.com/jcsilva/docker-kaldi-gstreamer-server